Act to Speed Up the Digitization of Healthcare,

 2024

-On December 14, 2023, the Bundestag adopted a draft law “to accelerate digitization"
+On December 14, 2023, the Bundestag adopted a bill to speed up digitization.

 Here you can subscribe to our newsletter